Questions? Call NCOAE Support (910) 399-8090

 - Day 23: Final Exam, TSOP Exam, Cleanup & Graduation

-No. EMS educational institutes across the country are not legally permitted to administer this exam.
+No. EMS educational institutes across the country are not legally permitted to administer the advanced exam.
 Upon successful completion of your A-EMT training, you will request Authorization To Test (ATT) from your NREMT profile page (NCOAE will help you establish this during your training with us).
 From here, you will schedule your NREMT written exam at a Pearson VUE testing center near you.

 No. Not everyone decides to take the NREMT exam, therefore it is not included in the cost of tuition.